vbookshelf/Simplistic-Epileptic-Seizure-Detector-with-Alarm/README.md

 <br>

-3- This appraoch applies the MediaPipe pose detection model to the real-time video feed of the person being monitored.
-When the y coordinate of the hip keypoints are found to be above the shoulder keypoints the system infers that the person is having a seizure.
+3- This approach applies the MediaPipe Pose model to the real-time video feed of the person being monitored.
+When the y coordinate of the hip landmarks are found to be above the shoulder landmarks the system infers that the person is having a seizure.
 A signal is then sent from the python code, running on the laptop, to the Arduino.
 This triggers an alarm.

 ### Alternative Approaches